aymaneaaquil/DataStructure-Algorithm/DSA/tree.md

    preOrder(w)
 ~~~~
 ## PostOrder <br/>
-* Node is visited after its descendants
+* Node is visited after its descendants  (Left,Right,Root)
 ~~~~
 Algorithm postOrder(v)
   for each child w of v